-The Bathurst Rail Museum brings the rich social history of Bathurst and our story as a railway town to life, with personal recollections and interesting artefacts.
+The award winning Bathurst Rail Museum brings the rich social history of Bathurst and our story as a railway town to life, with personal recollections and interesting artefacts.
 Explore the stories of local people connected to the Railways, past and present, who have contributed to making Bathurst the thriving city and community it is today.

 The completion of the railway between Sydney and Bathurst in 1876 was instrumental to the development of the colony of New South Wales.
 The Main Western Line was celebrated as a marvel of engineering that opened up trade, transport and communication opportunities for people living inland.